-- DEEP and PURA may wish to consider promoting hydrogen end uses that are currently commercially viable through the existing clean energy programs, including projects developed by both third parties and affiliates of the EDCs and LDCs.
-PURA's consideration should include how any changes would affect the programs' existing objectives and cost effectiveness. - DEEP and DECD should continue maintaining the Connecticut Brownfields Inventory as a resource for potential developers to identify prospective project sites and should consider expansion of the list to include those potentially eligible as "energy communities" under the Inflation Reduction Act.3 - DEEP and PURA should consider implementing an intervenor compensation program to increase community participation in hydrogen-related proceedings. - DEEP and DECD should continue supporting development of clean energy projects on brownfields and projects that have community support and/or have completed community benefits agreements. - DEEP should clarify and work with relevant agencies and stakeholders to explore the acceleration of permitting for clean hydrogen infrastructure, while ensuring appropriate guardrails to avoid unintended adverse impacts.
++ DEEP and PURA may wish to consider promoting hydrogen end uses that are currently commercially viable through the existing clean energy programs, including projects developed by both third parties and affiliates of the EDCs and LDCs.
+PURA's consideration should include how any changes would affect the programs' existing objectives and cost-effectiveness.

+- + DEEP and DECD should continue maintaining the Connecticut Brownfields Inventory as a resource for potential developers to identify prospective project sites and should consider expansion of the list to include those potentially eligible as "energy communities" under the Inflation Reduction Act. - + DEEP and PURA should consider implementing an intervenor compensation program to increase community participation in hydrogen-related proceedings. - + DEEP and DECD should continue supporting development of clean energy projects on brownfields and projects that have community support and/or have completed community benefits agreements. - + DEEP should clarify and work with relevant agencies and stakeholders to explore the acceleration of permitting for clean hydrogen infrastructure, while ensuring appropriate guardrails to avoid unintended adverse impacts. - + State agencies should identify appropriate leads to coordinate on hydrogen safety with local and federal organizations to allow for alignment and clear flow on best practices, policy developments, trainings, and certifications. - DECD and OPM should identify opportunities for tax incentives or programs to retain Connecticut's leadership in the electrolyzer and hydrogen fuel cell manufacturing industry and prevent offshoring of manufacturing in line with federal policy.